 If ICE officials do not come within 48 hours to take custody of the inmate, then state officials are required to release that individual into the community.

-Does an ICE Hold mean I will be deported?
+Does an immigration hold mean I will be deported?

 Not necessarily.
 It is important to note that an ICE hold is not an order of deportation or removal.
 An ICE hold simply means that the individual will likely be taken into immigration custody by ICE officials.
 Once in immigration custody, a legal determination will then be made if that individual will be deported or whether they are able to remain in the United States because they are entitled to some form of immigration relief.